 The Safe Space Program is an initiative to educate allies who support LGBT individuals in our campus community.
 Unlike more visible under-represented groups, LGBT persons cannot be readily identified.
 Likewise, there is no easy method of finding persons supportive of LGBT people.
 The Safe Space Training program strives to educate allies and provide a way for allies within the Feinberg community to prominently identify themselves.
 The program advances Northwestern University's goal of creating a campus community in which everyone is treated with respect and dignity.

 A safe space for LGBT people is not about protecting community members from dissenting viewpoints or difficult conversations, but about making sure that everyone functions in an environment of tolerance and mutual respect.
 This training effort is not trying to create a separate safe space for LGBT individuals, but make the entire Feinberg community safe.

-The LGBT Safe Space Training program offers two options: An online introductory module and and in-person workshop.
-Both options are CME accredited.
+The LGBT Safe Space Training program has two components: An online introductory module and and in-person workshop.
+Both are approved for AMA PRA Category 1 Credit™.

 NOTE: The Safe Space Training program is focused on creating a safe space for LGBT students, trainees, staff, faculty, and other community members.
 Currently, it does not present topics or skills directly related to caring for LGBT patients.

 Introduction to Safe Space Training Online Module